agility/agility-cms-apps/typeform/README.md

-# Agility CMS Typeform Form App
+# Agility CMS Typeform App

 This is the reference implementation of Typeform form selection within Agility CMS.